teampoltergeist/poltergeist/README.md

   "Host"   => "foo.com"
 }
 ```

 They will be cleared between tests, so you do not have to do this manually.

+### Inspecting network traffic ###

+You can inspect the network traffic (i.e. what resources have been
+loaded) on the current page by calling `page.driver.network_traffic`.
+This returns an array of request objects.
+A request object has a
+`response_parts` method containing data about the response chunks.

 ## Customization ##